TheyTry a Rolex – the Favorite Fast Food of Ugandans

 Rolex – the Favorite Fast Food of Ugandans.
-They are available anywhere in Uganda and even Rwanda and Kenya.
-Street vendors make them before your eyes at their stands.
-The Ugandan Rolex is a rolled Chapati filled with a fried Egg Omelete, Vegetables, even Sausage or other meant items most often are included.
+They are available anywhere in Uganda, and even Rwanda and Kenya, and street vendors make them before your eyes at their stands.
+The Ugandan Rolex is Chapati filled with a rolled Fried Egg Omelet, Vegetables, even Sausage, or other meant items most often are included.
 The Uganda Rolex has become the Fast Food of Choice in Uganda.
 Even CNN is getting in on the Rolex that you do not wear but eat.
 CNN read our Article and contacted us asking if they could use our information in an article called “African Foods-finally taking off.”

-There now is the “Rolex Festivals,” which is trying to include the tasty dish as a Tourism Draw.
+There now is the “Rolex Festivals,” which tries to include the tasty dish as a Tourism Draw.

 Enjoy a Rolex in Uganda as part of your Foodie Adventure in the Pearl of Africa.
 You will find out why the tasty Treat is so popular with visitors to Uganda.
-Tourists are often surprised by seeing signs advertising Rolex.
-They are wondering how the expensive Swiss Rolex Watch can be sold here in roadside stands.
+Tourists are often surprised by seeing signs advertising Rolex, and they wonder how the expensive Swiss Rolex Watch can be sold here in roadside stands.
 Soon they find out that it is not the watch but a rolled chapati filled with two scrambled eggs, cabbage, onions, tomatoes.

 The famous Rolex – the Favorite Fast Food of Ugandans was introduced back in 2003 in the Wandegeya area near Makerere University.
 The word of the tasty and affordable Treat quickly spread around Uganda.